 He looks up at me with innocent eyes, “Scared ya, pussy.”

 I chase him around the yard, tackling him and rolling around on the wet grass.
 The rain is so warm.
 We lay there wrestling and getting dirty.
 Afterwards we take a shower together.
 I give him a pair of shorts to wear.
 When we go to bed, he snuggles up next to me and is instantly asleep.
-It’s about midnight.
+It is about midnight.
 I can smell him as he sleeps, a different smell from other people.
-All the beans and salsa he eats must create his own special odor.
-I can’t go right to sleep.
-I realize he is used to sleeping with his brothers.
+All the beans and salsa he eats must create his own ethnic odor.
+I cannot go right to sleep.
+I know he is used to sleeping with his brothers.
 I slept with friends all the time growing up, but not snuggled as closely as we are now.
-We both have had sex with older male cousins, but that’s something they started, not us.
+We both have had sex with older male cousins, but that is something they started, not us.
 Sex is a dividing line between being a kid and being a teenager.
 I know Pete will have sex with me.
 We talk so easily about our experiences.
-But it’s like giving up being a kid.
+But it is like giving up being a kid.
 I like having sex.
 I’m not about to give it up.
 I just can’t figure out what it means if we do it, how things might change between us.
-The girls I did it with up North didn’t think anything about doing it and just saying goodbye.
-With Joey, I know I love him and didn’t wanted to leave him.
-He rejected me, or at least said he didn’t feel the same way.
+The girls I did it with up North did not think anything about doing it, just saying goodbye.
+With Joey, I knew I loved him. not wanting to leave him.
+He rejected me, or at least said he did not feel the same way.
 I really like Pete.
 It would just complicate what is really simple.
 Maybe there is a middle ground where your feelings are strong enough to be friends, but not enough to have sex.
 All this thinking about sex makes me hard, which is the physical side to these thoughts and emotions.
 Pete rolls over and his butt wiggles next to my right hip.

 “You want to see girls, we’ll show you girls,” and we take him up to Collins Avenue by Nathan’s.
-Soon we are sitting with six Latinas, talking cool and checking them out.
+Soon we are sitting with six Latinas, talking cool and checking us out.
 Dickie hardly says a word, which is good strategy.
 When a girl named Alicia asks me to talk to him for her, it reminds me of my situation with Tina.
 Dickie is definitely a white boy.
-I ask if he’ll take the girls by boat to Virginia Key.
-He laughs and says it’s a nude beach, mostly for gays.
+I ask if he will take the girls by boat to Virginia Key.
+He laughs and says it is a nude beach, mostly for gays.
 The girls scream and laugh.
 I can tell he is uncomfortable, so I take him aside.